-In partnership with the Austrian Consulate General Los Angeles, join us at Liljestrand House for an evening of presentation and conversation with
+In partnership with the Austrian Consulate General Los Angeles, Liljestrand Foundation was pleased to present an evening of presentation and conversation with

 Axel Schmitzberger, R.A., California State Polytechnic University, Pomona

 Laura McGuire, Ph.D., University of Hawaii at Manoa

 Graham Hart, AIA, University of Hawaii at Manoa